-Only a stone’s throw from Halfords and The Harvester, or The Stag & Hounds as it was known back then, The Pied Piper was located near Brighton Hill roundabout.
+The venue was only a stone’s throw from Halfords and The Harvester, or The Stag & Hounds as it was known back then, The Pied Piper was located near Brighton Hill roundabout.
 It was also neighbour to The White House, which had a spell in the 1960’s as an antique shop but is now known and loved as Pizza Express.
 If only their walls could talk, these buildings would surely tell the tale of that late summer day in 1967 when probably the most famous band of all time stepped off the Magical Mystery Tour bus to take their lunchbreak.
 Wonder what they ordered?

 In May 1994 Christie’s auctioned a set of autographs with seven photographs of the Beatles outside The Pied Piper.

 Our local cuisine obviously made an impression on John Lennon, as he visited Basingstoke again about sixteen months later with Yoko Ono.
-They were en route to Southampton in their white Rolls Royce, hoping to board the QE2 and sail to New York with other glamourous voyagers such as Peter Sellers.
+They were en-route to Southampton in their white Rolls Royce, hoping to board the QE2 and sail to New York with other glamourous voyagers such as Peter Sellers.
 Unfortunately, Lennon was left high and dry after the US immigration authorities denied him a visa due to his conviction for possessing cannabis.